azabirnik/PythonDA-Tests/README.md

 - `one_hot_encoder3.py` is the file to test, you can add relative or absolute path but if you run it from different directory there may be a problem with `from one_hot_encoder import fit_transform`
 - `2>result3.txt` use this to redirect output to this file, this is optional; note `2` before `>` - this is used to redirect stderror output as unittest output is not to stdout but to stderr

+## issue-04

+The code of tests is in file `one_hot_encoder4.py` while the original `one_hot_encoder.py` is used by `import` in `one_hot_encoder4.py`

+This should be executed by typing in your command line:

+    pytest -v one_hot_encoder4.py >result4.txt

+Here:
+- `pytest` is a module for tests, if you don't have it use `pip install pytest` or `pip3 install pytest`
+- `-v` is used for verbose output, if you wish you can ommit it to make output shorter
+- `one_hot_encoder4.py` is the file to test, you can add relative or absolute path
+- `>result4.txt` use this to redirect output to this file, this is optional